as-pect/as-pect/readme.md

 }
 ```

-Run asp from the command line using npx without any parameters to use `./as-pect.config.js` as your
+Run `asp` from the command line using npx without any parameters to use `./as-pect.config.js` as your
 test configuration.
 Otherwise, you can specify a configuration like this:

 ```
 $ npx asp --config as-pect.config.js
 ```

+All of the values configured in the configuration are overridable via the command line.

 # CLI